mvolkmann/Cuis-Smalltalk-CodeParse/README.md

   This can be used to transform Smalltalk code into different code, possibly in another programming language.

-## Isn't there an easier way that is built-in?
+## Isn't there an easier, builtsin way

 Well ... sort of.
 You could do something like this: